Public Distribution System (India)

 In coverage and public expenditure, it is considered to be the most important food security network.
-However, the food grains supplied by the ration shops are not enough to meet the consumption needs of the poor.
-The average level of consumption of PDS seeds in India is only 1 kg per person per month.
-The PDS has been criticised for its urban bias and its failure to serve the poorer sections of the population effectively.
-The Targeted PDS is costly and gives rise to much corruption in the process of extricating the poor from those who are less needy.
+However, the food grains supplied by the ration shops are enough to meet the consumption needs of the poor.
+In the 1980s and 1990s, the PDS was criticised for its urban bias and its failure to serve the poorer sections of the population effectively.
+The Targeted PDS is expensive and until the early 2000s there was a lot of corruption (i.e., people did not get all of what they were entitled to).